eurucamp/2012.eurucamp.org/README.md

 ### Building static pages

-You can build the site into a `preview`-directory:
+You can build the site into a `build`-directory:

-    bundle exec mm-build
+    bundle exec middleman build

-The `preview` directory will contain the generated HTML, CSS and JavaScript and the contents can be uploaded to any standard web server.
+The `build` directory will contain the generated HTML, CSS and JavaScript and the contents can be uploaded to any standard web server.

 ### With Pow